Feedback

 Examples of Non-Academic Feedback

-Any feedback you collect from your course cohort that relates to non-academic topics impacting your wider student experience such as accommodation, parking on campus, non-academic events on campus, etc., isn’t really appropriate to bring to meetings with academic staff, as they usually aren’t able to respond directly to the problem.
-There are various ways you can address non-academic feedback:
+Any feedback you collect from your course cohort that relates to non-academic topics impacting your wider student experience such as accommodation, parking on campus, campus maintenance, non-academic events on campus, etc. isn’t effective to bring to meetings with academic staff as they usually aren’t able to respond directly to the problem.
+There are various ways you can address non-academic feedback outside of SSLG/SSLCs:

 Make a Change - If you have an idea or campaign about how to change things for the wider student community, you can submit it on our make a change platform for other students to vote on.